Amy Ellington

 Amy Gunther Ellington (née Amy Gunther) is an American entrepreneur and skate shop owner, founding KCDC Skateshop in 2001.

 Career

-Amy Ellington opened KCDC Skateshop in November of 2001.
+Amy Ellington opened KCDC Skateshop in November 2001.
 While running the KCDC skateshop, Ellington focused on creating a physical place for community.
 Ellington operated KCDC as a forum to support the range of creative endeavors of skateboarders from art shows to music shows to video releases.

 In celebration of the 20th anniversary of the shop, KCDC released a Nike dunk colorway, a black and pink, KCDC x Nike SB Dunk High.
 As part of the release for the Nike dunk, Ellington threw a party in Coney Island.

 Ellington is featured in the Skate Dreams documentary, a feature length film about the rise of women’s skateboarding.

 Ellington grew up in Long Island, New York.